tacorabane/SiteEnDev/README.md

  - as soon as i can, a loading page should be added
  - my author should also be pushed
  - once the graphic charter is done, set it up.

+# Next features

+ - once the font-end will be done, set the back-end up.
  - integration of Node.js
     - express
     - angular
     - nodemon
-    - .env
+    - dotenv
  - Creation of a client DB
  - Creation of an API to secure the access of datas

-# Next features

- - once the font-end will be done, set the back-end up.

 I will detail the back-end later...